zikula/core/INSTALL-1.4.md

 If you obtained Zikula Core from zikula.org or the CI server, then you can upload the entire archive (`.zip` or `.tgz` file) to your server and then `unzip` them there.
-(This is faster and much more reliable than uploading files via FTP). **Make sure to include the `-p` flag if you extract from `.tgz` to keep the correct permissions (`tar -xpzvf Zikula_Core-1.4.0.build123.tar.gz` where 123 must contain the downloaded build number).**
+(This is faster and much more reliable than uploading files via FTP). **Make sure to include the `-p` flag if you extract from `.tgz` to keep the correct permissions (`tar -xpzvf Zikula_Core-1.4.0.build123.tar.gz`) change the filename to match the current download.**
 Copy all the files and directories to your webroot (typically `public_html` or `httpdocs`).

 Another option can be to download the tar.gz directly from the ci server: e.g.
 `wget http://ci.zikula.org/job/Zikula_Core-1.4.0/588/artifact/build/archive/Zikula_Core-1.4.0.build588.tar.gz`.
-But you have to change the build number (e.g. 588) to the latest you can find at the ci server.
+Again, change the filename/url to match the correct filename from the ci server.

 Remark for Windows/FTP users: Take care about copying all files.
 If there are some files you are not able to transfer to the server check if your longest path length is longer than Windows/FTP-Software allows (more than 256 characters).